ptiede/EHTGRMHDCal/README.md

 **Note this will seem to hang at the begining.
 This is because Julia uses a JIT compiler which means it is called just before its first called**

 # What about on clusters?
 If you are using a single node then the -p option will work great.
 If you are using multiple nodes then it will fail!
 For a multiple node job there are two options.

+## Slurm
-For a slurm cluster create a batch submision using
+For a slurm cluster create a batch submission using

 ```
 #!/bin/sh